tinacms/tina.io/content/docs/drafts/drafts-field.md

 Read more about querying data [here](/docs/data-fetching/overview).

+> If you're using a Draft field with a static site generator like Hugo, any documents with "draft: true" will be omitted from your production site out-of-the-box.

-## Potential issues
+## Caveats:

-- Drafts can not be [contextual edited](/docs/contextual-editing/overview) as they are not published.
-To add contextual editing to drafts see this documentation [here](/docs/drafts/drafts-contextual-editing).
+- The above solution won't work as-is with [contextual editing](/docs/contextual-editing/overview).To setup contextual editing with drafts, you will need to implement [NextJS Preview-Mode](/docs/drafts/drafts-contextual-editing).